 Louise has been lucky enough to play music at some incredible places.
 The Bluebird Café in Nashville is a venue she played twice while living in the US (made famous perhaps by the TV show ‘Nashville’ – a show that Louise also appeared in as an extra).
 September 2021 saw Louise not only perform but sell out her debut headline show at The Camden Chapel in London.

-In September 2022, Louise releases the single “Bring It On (Set Me Free)”
+In September 2022, Louise released the single “Bring It On (Set Me Free)”

 “Bring It On” is a fierce country song, with a dark emo twist.
 Written by Louise, and recorded and produced by Louise and Paul at Wave Break Studio, this song showcases Louise’s ability as a storyteller, taking you through three of the five stages of grief: anger, depression and acceptance.